jlouis/combinatorrent/README.md

     * Make the system into a seeding client
     * Fix Tracker bugs
     * Get the connector code in PeerP correct.
+    * Don't connect twice to the same client id.
+Track the clients we connected to.